UzenUPozitiv4ik/gpt-image-2-skill/gpt_image_2_prompt_skill.md

 for regular photo / real-life / everyday photography: if the idea is a realistic everyday-life photo, add: photo quality and vibe: non-studio lighting,no oversharpening, real light from the location, iphone photo vibe, imperfect photo quality/raw quality (for realism), random realistic photo taken during a random moment of the day, make sure the lighting is natural and matches the background, 2k.
+It’s better to make it slightly blurry, like a phone photo.

 for cinematic / high-quality photography: if the idea asks for premium quality, cinematic look, movie still, luxury, aesthetic visual, or best photo quality, add: